 Protein is made up of amino acids, the building blocks which sustain the structure, function and regulation of your body’s tissues and organs.
 Without enough protein you cannot maintain or build muscle tissue.
 Muscle is what gives our bodies shape and definition.
 Another reason to prioritize protein is because it helps keep you full.
 It is also the most thermogenically active macronutrient.
 The simple act of digesting protein requires more energy than what it takes to digest carbs or fats.
 Aim to consume a total of 1 gram of protein per pound of bodyweight each day or approximately 15-25g of protein at each meal.

 Failing to plan is planning to fail.
-When I travel, I’m notorious for packing things like peanuts and raisins, protein bars, fruit and Shrewd Food Protein Crisps.
+When I travel, I’m notorious for packing things like peanuts and raisins, protein bars and fruit.
 I would rather have too much food and end up taking some home with me than to be stuck on an airplane after an hour long delay, with nothing to eat, and a 3 1/2 hour flight ahead of me.
 It’s happened–except I did have snacks!
 The flight attendants were offering glasses of apple juice (which could easily have been mistaken for beer) as I munched on my trail mix and protein crisps.
 I also keep food in my work bag and glove compartment, knowing there’s a healthy option on hand if I miss a meal or forget to pack food.

 Keep snacking simple

 The idea of “meal prep” can be intimidating.
 You need to know what you’re making, then you need to buy it.
 Next you need to actually prepare it.
 Yes, there are a lot of steps involved, but it gets easier over time and is well worth it.
 Likewise, snacking should be simple.
 The more complicated you make something, the less likely you are to do it, nonetheless stick with it.
 Keep in mind that snacking shouldn’t “open the flood gates” and give a green light to eating an entire bag of chips or an entire of sleeve of cookies.
 Snacks such as fruit are easily portable, as are protein bars.
-Shrewd Food Protein Crisps are a great source of protein, with about 14 grams per bag and just 1 or 2 grams of sugar.
-They’re also gluten free, non-go and contain no artificial colors of preservatives.
 If you have access to a fridge or cooler, I also recommend bringing Greek yogurt or cottage cheese to snack on.
 Nut butters are another easy-to-store option that will provide additional protein and flavor to fruit or crackers.
 Another simple way to snack smart?
 Stay hydrated.
 Keep a water bottle on hands at all times.
 Dehydration can reduce the body’s ability to burn fat and function properly when it directs its energy to conserving as much water as it can.
 Smart snacking (and drinking!) can help you manage hunger levels while working toward those healthy lifestyle goals.